 Happy New Year!!!
 The holidays are finally over; congratulations, you’ve survived 😊, and things are back to normal–whatever that may be.
 As we are beginning to settle into the new year, I am sure you’ve all made resolutions that you are “going to keep,” including working out more, eating healthier, keeping in touch with family and friends, and last but not least–spending less and saving more.

-But the problem is that after the holidays when we are looking at our accounts like 😐😩, we might find ourselves hoping and praying that the credit card bills get lost in the mail, or that we hit the lottery to solve all of our money woes (all it takes is a dollar and a dream).
-Yes, after the holidays, reality sets in and we realize that none of that is going to happen.
+But the problem is that after the holidays when we are looking at our accounts like 😐😩, we might find ourselves hoping and praying that the credit card bills get lost in the mail or that we hit the lottery to solve all of our money woes (all it takes is a dollar and a dream).
+Yes, after the holidays, reality sets in, and we realize that none of that will happen.
 So it’s time to take a look at the budget.

-When most people think about coupons, they think Sunday paper inserts, suburban housewives, or it’s not worth the time; all of those are a myth.
-Over the last 5 years or so couponing has become a lifestyle for some and survival plan for others.
-The secret of couponing was brought to light with the show Extreme Couponing (TLC) demonstrating how someone’s grocery bill went from over $1902.63 to $103.72– all with coupons.
+When most people think about coupons, they think Sunday paper inserts, suburban homemakers, or it’s not worth the time; all of those are a myth.
+Over the last 5 years or so, couponing has become a lifestyle for some and a survival plan for others.
+The secret of couponing was brought to light with the show Extreme Couponing (TLC), demonstrating how someone’s grocery bill went from over $1902.63 to $103.72– all with coupons.